TimPietrusky/kevingimbel.com/content/about.md

     weight: 300
 ---

 Hey!
-My name is Kevin Gimbel and I am a Full-Stack Developer at [Synoa GmbH](https://synoa.de), focusing on Front-End Development.
+My name is Tim Pietrusky and I am a Full-Stack Developer at [Synoa GmbH](https://synoa.de), focusing on Front-End Development.
 I enjoy good ~~tea~~ ~~coffee~~ tea and coffee and like to play video games or go to concerts.

 {{% figure src="/images/warsaw2016.jpg" caption="Me in Warsaw for Front-Trends 2016.
 Photo by Michael Kühnel." %}}